efortner/force-and-destiny-1/game/vessels/lambda_shuttle.md

 that can be performed only with the proper equipment and only once per session.
 A discrete mechanic will perform this task for 1000-2000 credits.
 The shuttle will casually appear friendly to Imperial forces, but with any scrutiny, they will realize that this vessel is stolen.

+## Notes
+The players had their location pinger disabled on Lantillies for 1,500 Cr.